 Any student who switches from public school to homeschooling is treated as a transfer and no longer counted in the graduation cohort.
 It is the same as if the student transferred to another school; they are not counted as a dropout.

-However, for homeschooling to be an official change in status, the home education supervisor must submit the required notarized affidavit or unsworn declaration and accompanying documentation before the program may commence.
+However, for homeschooling to be an official change in status, the home education supervisor must submit the required notarized affidavit and accompanying documentation before the program may commence.